 Tibetan Spaniels are nicknamed Tibbies.

 Physical Description/Breed Standard

-Coat - The Tibetan Spaniel's double coat is silky and medium in length.
-The fur is smooth on the face and grows longer around their neck to form a 'shawl.'
-Their ears, tails and the backs of their front and rear legs are feathered.
+Coat – The Tibetan Spaniel's double coat is silky and medium in length.
+The fur is smooth on the face and grows longer around the neck to form a 'shawl.'
+The ears, tail, and the back of the front and rear legs are feathered.
 Their coat can be any color or mix of colors.

 Breed Standard and History

-Tibbies are small dogs, who are slightly longer than they are tall.
+Tibbies are small dogs who are slightly longer than they are tall.
 They have a sleek, strong build, and move with a quick, sprightly gait.
-They have a proud carriage and dark brown, oval eyes that convey alertness and intelligence.
+They carry themselves proudly and their dark brown, oval eyes convey alertness and intelligence.
 Their muzzle is of medium length with a slightly undershot jaw.
-The Tibbies high-set tail curves over their back in a jaunty plume.
+The Tibby's high-set tail curves over the back in a jaunty plume.